sdiehl/wiwinwlh/tutorial.md

 The most low-level way to handle errors is to use the ``throw`` and ``catch`` functions which allow us to throw extensible exceptions in pure code but catch the resulting exception within IO.
 Of specific note is that return value of the ``throw`` inhabits all types.
-There's no reason to use this for custom code that doesn't use low-level system operations.

 ```haskell
 throw :: Exception e => e -> a